Dr-Blank/DGNet_torch/README.md

 # How to run test.py

 just run `python test.py` and it will run the test on the MoCA dataset.
-You can change the dataset by changing the `dataset` variable in the `test.py` file.
-Uncomment the code for different datasets.
+You can change the dataset by changing the `--dataset` argument.

+The dataset must be in format as suggested in the [original paper](https://github.com/GewelsJI/DGNet).

 You can get the data set from the links provided in our HTML Report.

 [Here](https://utoronto-my.sharepoint.com/:u:/g/personal/trupal_patel_mail_utoronto_ca/EW2tAtrqzJNDvx_DWw_oGMABGI_PJ8fLlXFJcWazxi8i3Q?e=cIa8E0) is the link of the snapshot of the best model.

+# How to run train.py

+just run `python train.py` and it will run the training on the COD10K dataset.
+You can provide the snapshot path for saving the model.

 `masking.py`:
    - creates mask for MoCA dataset and makes a video of the masked images